SidharthArya/SidharthArya/AWESOME-STARS.md

 ## TypeScript

+- [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
+- [total-typescript/beginners-typescript-tutorial](https://github.com/total-typescript/beginners-typescript-tutorial) - An interactive TypeScript tutorial for beginners
 - [total-typescript/typescript-generics-workshop](https://github.com/total-typescript/typescript-generics-workshop) - Interactive tutorial on using generics in TypeScript
 - [facebook/jest](https://github.com/facebook/jest) - Delightful JavaScript Testing.
 - [Azure/azure-sdk-for-js](https://github.com/Azure/azure-sdk-for-js) - This repository is for active development of the Azure SDK for JavaScript (NodeJS & Browser).
 For consumers of the SDK we recommend visiting our public developer docs at https://docs.microsoft.com/jav